sunray1/pdf_to_table/README.md

 ## Description

 Species checklists are a crucial source of information for research and policy.
 Unfortunately, a substantial number of conventional species checklists are not conveniently available through distinct downloadable files; rather, they are often ensnared within tables embedded in PDF versions of published papers.
 The fact that these data are not open, findable, accessible, interoperable and reusable (FAIR) severely hampers fast and efficient information flow to policy and decision-making that are required to tackle the current biodiversity crisis.
-Here, I am working on a simple script designed to mobilize these species checklists into tidy, csv files for downstream use by researchers or data scientists and can be added into a larger pipeline.
+Here, I wrote a simple script designed to mobilize these species checklists into tidy, csv files for downstream use by researchers or data scientists and can be added into a larger pipeline.

 ## Getting Started